Skip to main content

 Do I need a boiler installation permit?

-If your installation exceeds the above BTU inputs, you will need to apply for a permit.
+If your installation exceeds the BTU inputs listed below, you must apply for a permit.

 Get a permit